 - Because all of the weft colors are available at any point of the fabric, the Jacquard loom also creates a sort of three-dimensional fabric that has weather-resistant properties that are absolutely critical for us.
 I didn't know about any of this in the years when we were developing our Fabric.
 But what I did know was that the weather-resistant performance I required did not start to appear until we were working on our Lynx Pattern.
 I later learned that virtually the entire garment industry makes solid colors on Dobby looms because the fabric is much less expensive using the Dobby ... but the Hardcore performance is just not there without the three-dimensional weave of the Jacquard.

-Debby, Denali and I visited MTL in July of 2020 when they were weaving a demonstration piece (a 'piece' is normally about 55 yards/50 meters long).
+Debby, Denali and I visited MTL in July of 2020 when they were weaving a demonstration piece (a 'piece' aka a 'bolt' is normally about 55 yards/50 meters long).
 In this case MTL wove only a couple of yards because Debby didn't like one of the colors.
 AWC (American Woolen Company) redyed some yarn to make it darker, and the weaving continued a couple of weeks later.

 Lynx Pattern requires a Jacquard Loom ... but we actually use the Jacquard because it also creates a weather-resistant structure within the Fabric that I have not seen in a Dobby Loom-produced fabric.